PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 unconditionally.
 Its counter is therefore stable observation data but is not complete evidence for cleanup-only pruning and must not guard later work.

-Two raw direct production calls exist.
-The guarded terminal occurrence follows `_terminal_mean_attention_results`; the post-SiNet occurrence follows SA/PA MirrorPad propagation.
+Two direct production calls retain distinct results.
+The guarded terminal occurrence follows `_terminal_mean_attention_results` and retains `_terminal_batchmatmul_affine_input_stats`; the post-SiNet occurrence follows SA/PA MirrorPad propagation and retains `_post_sinet_batchmatmul_affine_input_stats`.
 Both precede the BatchMatMul reshape/SE owner.
-A strict contract fixes future `_terminal_batchmatmul_affine_input_stats` and `_post_sinet_batchmatmul_affine_input_stats` targets, exact arguments, both predecessors, and the shared successor.
-Retention must remain assignment-only, observation-only, and add no graph traversal or consumer.
+Retention is assignment-only and observation-only and adds no graph traversal or consumer.